zzalscv2/FFEA/doc/2-UserManual/6-InputFileReference.md

         Number of blobs to be simulated.

    * ` num_conformations ` <(list of ints)> <BR>
-        List of comma separated integers enclosed in parenthesis listing the number of conformations
-        that exist for each blob.
+        List of integers enclosed in parenthesis listing the number of conformations that exist for each blob.
 E. g., (2,2,1) would indicate two conformations for the first blob, two conformations for the second blob and 1 conformation for the third blob.

    * ` num_states ` <(list of ints)> <BR>
-	List of comma separated integers enclosed in parenthesis defining the number of defined for each blob E. g., (2,2,1) would indicate two conformations for the first blob, two conformations for the second blob and 1 conformation for the third blob.
+	List of integers defining the number of defined for each blob E. g., (2,2,1) would indicate two conformations for the first blob, two conformations for the second blob and 1 conformation for the third blob.
 A state defines which conformation is active and which binding sites are bound